nuxt/image/docs/content/3.providers/cloudimage.md

 })
 ```

 ### `apiVersion`

 - Type: **String**
 - Default: `empty string`

-Allow to use a specific version of API.
+Allow using a specific version of the API.

 ::callout
 For tokens created before **20.10.2021**, `apiVersion` needs to be set to `v7`.